Antipodes (submersible)

-Antipodes (Perry / Hoffmann - Sinovcic / Marlin / Submarine Adventures / OceanGate) is a 5-person manned submersible.
-Antipodes is certified by the American Bureau of Shipping (ABS) and has proven itself as a safe and effective vessel over the course of more than 1,300 dives in a variety of sea conditions.
+Antipodes is a five-person crewed submersible.
+Antipodes is certified by the American Bureau of Shipping (ABS) and has completed more than 1,300 dives in a variety of sea conditions.

-Early History
+History

+Origins

-Antipodes was derived from a complete refit of the PC-1501 submersible originally built in 1973 by Perry Submarine Builders as a diver lock-out vehicle.
-It spent several years operating in the North Sea oil fields.
+Antipodes started as the PC-1501 submersible originally built in 1973 by the Perry Submarine Company as a diver lock-out vehicle, similar in concept to Deep Diver (1966).
+It spent several years operating in the North Sea oil fields as a ferry for commercial divers.

+In 1988, Hoffmann Yacht Sales purchased PC-1501 and hired Marlin Submarines in 1994 to manage the conversion of the craft.
+The pilot compartment from PC-1501 was reused and modified by installing domed, 58 in windows encompassing a 150° arc and window seat forgings at each end of the hull.
+The conning tower was fitted with seven 8 in windows with a conical frustum cross-section.
+The modified hull and battery pods were pressure tested to 1250 ft and certified to American Bureau of Shipping (ABS) standards; ABS surveyors attended the tests and certification dives.